Editing a Fault

 Editing

 Now you are ready to edit your fault.
-It is simple to edit the title, keywords, body text and images(videos).
-Once you know the basics, continue your journey to mastering associated objects.
-For Standard faults it will be useful to know how to add/edit subfaults.
+It is simple to edit the titlearrow-up-right, keywordsarrow-up-right, body textarrow-up-right and images(videos)arrow-up-right.
+Once you know the basics, continue your journey to mastering associated objectsarrow-up-right.
+For Standard faults it will be useful to know how to add/edit subfaultsarrow-up-right.

-Also, find out more about other editing tools: Optional Action Buttons and applicable only to Resolution faults - Adaptive steps.
-Last but not least, there is a guide on Exporting faults to PDF.
-It can be useful to share a fault with someone by means of a PDF.
+Also, find out more about other editing tools: Optional Action Buttonsarrow-up-right and applicable only to Resolution faults - Adaptive stepsarrow-up-right.
+Last but not least, there is a guide on Exporting faults to PDF.arrow-up-right It can be useful to share a fault with someone by means of a PDF.

 Last updated